-What type of trees are planted?
+What type of trees are being restored?

-Most of the trees planted in Trillion Trees projects are species native to the local forest.
+Most of the trees grown in Trillion Trees projects are species native to the local forest.
 The goal of our work is to restore natural forests which will recover habitat for biodiversity, and also protect ecosystem services such as water for communities around a forest.
 So the trees planted are a diverse mix of the species appropriate for the particular place, selected by our teams, in consultation with other experts.

-In certain cases we may also work with farmers to put more trees on their farms, supporting sustainable agroforestry.
+In certain cases, we may also work with farmers to put more trees on their farms, supporting sustainable agroforestry.
 This helps to stabilise the land and provides usable wood, fruit and other crops for a variety of purposes.
 This is not the majority of our work, but it can be important to provide an alternative source of money for communities, which will keep the newly restored native forest growing and standing long into the future.